-Overlooking the largest private garden in Europe, AdAstra is a highly original boutique hotel with the homely atmosphere of an eccentric aristocrat’s apartment.
+Overlooking the largest private garden in Europe, AdAstra is a boutique hotel with the homely atmosphere of an eccentric aristocrat’s apartment.
 Inside, vast chandeliers, various frescoes and creaky parquet floors mingle with upcycled furniture and pieces of Italian design from the ‘50s, ‘60s and ‘70s.
 The hotel’s 14 rooms are elegant and understated, again with an emphasis on design.
-An ample breakfast buffet of locally sourced cheeses, prosciutto and moka coffee is served from the sunny salon each morning.
+An ample breakfast buffet of locally sourced cheeses, prosciutto and Moka coffee is served from the sunny salon each morning.
 Afterwards, guests can recline on the sublime wraparound terrace.

 In the trendy Oltrarno neighbourhood, SoprArno Suites is a stylish guest house that inhabits the top three floors of a handsome 16th-century mansion.
 A design lover’s dream, its authentic Florentine interiors are furnished with a mixture of vintage pieces and rare salvaged items, which complement the original frescoes that still adorn many of the ceilings.
 The boutique has 10 spacious rooms, each of which is centred on a unique theme – including the Viaggiatore suite (meaning traveller), which features framed maps and dark hardwood floors.
 The bistro, SottArno, serves home-made cakes and fresh-pressed panini like the sweet mortadella with rosemary.